pps-07/Genome-Sequence-Project/README.md

 #### Worked on the data of 1st COVID-19 Patient found in China
 ### SVM for Genome Sequence Analysis
 #### Worked on the data of cancer patients to understand the genome sequencing
+#### Applied Some NLP Techniqes in order to do genome sequence analysis